Testimonial:

 The Regulatory Reform (Fire Safety) Order 2005 (known as

 RRO or FSO) replaced over 100 previous fire safety at work statutes.
-Fire certificates are no longer required; replaced by the

 Risk assessment to